GabeScott/standard-works-vault/General Conference/2025 April - Divine Authority, Sublime Young Men.md

 Can you imagine what the congregation heard in that chapel that day—what they felt in the words that we hear every Sunday in our chapels?

 “O God, the Eternal Father, we ask thee in the name of thy Son, Jesus Christ, to bless and sanctify this bread to the souls of all those who partake of it, that they may eat in remembrance of the body of thy Son, and witness unto thee, O God, the Eternal Father, that they are willing to take upon them the name of thy Son, and always remember him and keep his commandments which he has given them; that they may always have his Spirit to be with them.
-Amen” (Doctrine and Covenants 20:77).
+Amen” ([[D&C 20.77|Doctrine and Covenants 20:77).]]

-And then: “O God, the Eternal Father, we ask thee in the name of thy Son, Jesus Christ, to bless and sanctify this [water] to the souls of all those who drink of it, that they may do it in remembrance of the blood of thy Son, which was shed for them; that they may witness unto thee, O God, the Eternal Father, that they do always remember him, that they may have his Spirit to be with them.
-Amen” (Doctrine and Covenants 20:79).
+And then: “O God, the Eternal Father, we ask thee in the name of thy Son, Jesus Christ, to bless and sanctify this \[water\] to the souls of all those who drink of it, that they may do it in remembrance of the blood of thy Son, which was shed for them; that they may witness unto thee, O God, the Eternal Father, that they do always remember him, that they may have his Spirit to be with them.
+Amen” ([[D&C 20.79|Doctrine and Covenants 20:79]]).

 This good father and mother testify that that promise has been fulfilled.
 They do, in fact, to their everlasting comfort, “have his Spirit to be with them.”

-I am forever grateful that holders of the Aaronic Priesthood, with its powers, ordinances, and duties, do bless all of us through the keys of the very “ministering of angels, and of the gospel of repentance, and of baptism by immersion for the remission of sins” (Doctrine and Covenants 13:1).
+I am forever grateful that holders of the Aaronic Priesthood, with its powers, ordinances, and duties, do bless all of us through the keys of the very “ministering of angels, and of the gospel of repentance, and of baptism by immersion for the remission of sins” ([[D&C 13.1|Doctrine and Covenants 13:1]]).
 In the name of Jesus Christ, amen.

+[^1]: See Patrick Kearon, “[[2024 October - Welcome to the Church of Joy.md|Welcome to the Church of Joy]],” *Liahona*, Nov.
+2024, 36–38.

+[^2]: In his seminal general conference address “[[2024 October - Welcome to the Church of Joy.md|Welcome to the Church of Joy]],” Elder Kearon directed us in footnote 10 to President Gordon B. Hinckley’s teaching: “When you, as a priest, kneel at the sacrament table and offer up the prayer, which came by revelation, you place the entire congregation under covenant with the Lord.
+Is this a small thing?
+It is a most important and remarkable thing” (“[[1988 April - The Aaronic Priesthood—a Gift from God.md|The Aaronic Priesthood—a Gift from God]],” *Ensign*, May 1988, 46).